-We know that biases can affect cue combination behaviour.
-Not only normatively (reliability-weighted combination is no longer necessarily the optimal strategy given biased estimators), but experimentally, many studies have shown that artificially inducing an external bias between two cues can disrupt cue combination behaviour (Körding et al., 2007; Roach et al., 2006; Zhao & Warren, 2015).
-By external bias, we mean that two cues are physically displaced in the external world (e.g. deliberately by the experimenter) so that they would not indicate the same state of the world to an ideal observer who perfectly recovered their locations.
-For example, one experiment (Körding et al., 2007) showed a light and played a sound from locations that were offset by 0, 5, 10, or 15 degrees.
+We know that biases can affect cue combination behavior.
+Not only normatively (reliability-weighted combination is no longer necessarily the optimal strategy given biased estimators) but also experimentally many studies have shown that artificially inducing an external bias between two cues can disrupt cue combination behavior (Körding, Beierholm, Ma, Quartz, Tenenbaum, & Shams, 2007; Roach, Heron, & McGraw, 2006; Zhao & Warren, 2015).
+By external bias, we mean that two cues are physically displaced in the external world (e.g., deliberately by the experimenter) so that they would not indicate the same state of the world to an ideal observer who perfectly recovered their locations.
+For example, one experiment (Körding et al., 2007) showed a light and played a sound from locations that were offset by 0°, 5°, 10°, or 15°.
 Participants were asked to judge the position of the sound.
-As the distance between the two stimuli increased, the position of the light had progressively less influence on their judgements, suggesting a progressive reduction in the averaging of the two signals.
-This indicates that when externally biasing one cue away from the other to a sufficient degree, participants will no longer combine them.
-This effect has been explained in terms of causal inference theory (Shams & Beierholm, 2010): with a large external bias, perception infers that the two stimuli are likely to have different causes and thus that it is not informative about the world to combine them.
-In principle, these principles should equally extend to internal biases as well - but so far, naturally-occurring internal biases have been much less studied in the context of cue combination (though see Scarfe & Hibbard, 2011).
+As the distance between the two stimuli increased, the position of the light had progressively less influence on their judgments, suggesting a progressive reduction in the averaging of the two signals.
+This indicates that, when externally biasing one cue away from the other to a sufficient degree, participants will no longer combine them.
+This effect has been explained in terms of causal inference theory (Shams & Beierholm, 2010): With a large external bias, perception infers that the two stimuli are likely to have different causes and thus it is not informative about the world to combine them.
+In principle, these principles should equally extend to internal biases, as well, but so far naturally occurring internal biases have been much less studied in the context of cue combination (though see Scarfe & Hibbard, 2011).